Hypercubers/hypercubing.xyz/docs/puzzles/physical/2x2x2x2/image-generator.md

 # Physical 2x2x2x2 Image Generator

-Generate an image of a physical 2x2x2x2 by inputting moves using [canonical moves notation](/puzzles/physical/2x2x2x2/canonical-moves).
+Generate an image of a physical 2x2x2x2 by inputting moves using [canonical moves notation](/puzzles/physical/2x2x2x2/canonical-moves), or by specifying the color per sticker.
+You can also do this directly from the URL by adding `?&moves=` or `?&stickers=` at the end, and using - to separate (and `H` instead of `#` for gyro).